• Skip to primary navigation

 STEP 5: Next, add the juice from one lemon, a half cup of Parmesan cheese and toss again, drizzling in enough of that lovely salty pasta water to make a light sauce.
 Add a handful of chopped fresh parsley or basil and toss one more time.

-lobster lemon pasta in pan
+Lobster lemon pasta in a skillet.

 Recipe FAQs